 - Ribbon in pastel shades

 - A glue gun (optional)

-1. Make the base of the Easter wreath
+Step one: Make the base of the Easter wreath

 It's advisable to work on the table while you're preparing your wreath's form, then hang it up later to add the decorations and final touches.
 For an Easter wreath that has fresh greenery wreaths, make a base using wire coat hangers, wire the hangers together in a circle, securing with floral tape.
 Ensure you make a loop at the back with the wire so that the wreath can be hung from a nail or attached to a ribbon, looped right over the front door and fixed with a drawing pin on the back.

-2. Add the greenery to the base
+Step two: Add the greenery to the base

 Once you have made the base of the Easter wreath, cut several long pieces of greenery (moss or ivy will both look lovely, but any seasonal foliage will do; the harder the wood, the longer the foliage should last when cut).